 Most people have heard of Helen Keller.
 Here is something she said: “Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved.”
 Job’s friends seemed to think the reason for suffering was punishment for sinning.
 Job seemed to think he didn’t deserve it.
 God’s answer to Job is to remind him of His power and wisdom as the Creator, and His ability to control the uncontrollable.
 How is this an answer?

 Draw a map showing where the land of Uz is thought to have been.
 Where Was The Land Of Uz?

 Job went through some extremely difficult times, but he did not curse God and die, he remained true to his faith in God although he did not understand what was happening.
 Perhaps you can think about that as you heat up the sugar so hot that it turns into caramel 🙂 Chewy Homemade Caramels

 Sometimes a question to find the answer to can be helpful to keep little ones engaged.
 Aquila N. Priscilla has done an excellent job preparing lots of questions to ask before or after reading – you can find their book for purchase here: Know Questions: Genesis to Job.
 Alternatively, find the answers to this quiz.
 Job Quiz pdf

-Search for this series of talks on Christadelphian Bible Talks and Exhortations: Job by Neville Clark, and Job – Understanding How God Trains His Children by Jim Styles.
+Search for this series of talks on Christadelphian Bible Talks and Exhortations: Job – Understanding How God Trains His Children by Jim Styles.

 Use these outlines to draw picture summaries of each section of Job.